Afghan voters defy attacks, delays to vote for president

 KABUL (Reuters) - Afghans braved the threat of militant attacks and delays at polling booths to vote in a presidential election on Saturday, a major test of the Western-backed Afghan government’s ability to protect democracy despite Taliban attempts to derail the polls.

+A senior interior ministry official in Kabul said at least 21 civilians and two Afghan forces were injured in about a dozen small-scale attacks conducted by the Taliban during the first five hours of voting.

+“The security plan used to prevent attacks seems to be working so far...we have foiled insurgent attacks,” said Abdul Moqim Abdulrahimzai, the director-general of operations and planning at the Interior Ministry.
-More than 9 million registered voters are potentially heading to the polls amid attacks in several cities.

-Fourteen candidates are registered but the race will likely come down to incumbent President Ashraf Ghani and his former deputy Abdullah Abdullah.
+More than 9 million registered voters are potentially heading to the polls to elect a president among a dozen candidates registered.
+But, the race will likely come down to incumbent President Ashraf Ghani and his former deputy Abdullah Abdullah.

+No women are running for president, and only three women appear on the ballot for deputy president.

 The winner will play a crucial role in the country’s quest to end the war with the Taliban and any resumption of talks between the insurgents and the United States that were called off earlier this month.